 Preexisting chronic autoimmune (Hashimoto's) thyroiditis is the only known risk factor for primary thyroid lymphoma and is present in approximately one-half of patients.
 Among patients with Hashimoto's thyroiditis, the risk of thyroid lymphoma is at least 60 times higher than in patients without thyroiditis [3,8,9].
 Worldwide, the frequency of thyroid lymphoma appears to be higher in areas with a higher prevalence of thyroiditis.

 Lymphoma may also occur more commonly after iodine supplementation .
 There appears to be no clear association between exposure to ionizing radiation and lymphoma , although individual cases have been described.
 Chromosomal abnormalities are rare in thyroid lymphomas.

 CLASSIFICATION AND PATHOLOGY

 Primary thyroid lymphoma is almost always of B-cell lineage [3,6,7].
 Occasional patients with T-cell lymphomas have been reported, often in areas endemic for human T-lymphotrophic virus (HTLV)-I-associated adult T-cell leukemia/lymphoma [12,13].
-Sixty to 80 percent of thyroid lymphomas are diffuse large B-cell lymphomas (DLBCLs) [4,5,7,14,15], and considered to be of follicle center cell origin.
+Sixty to 80 percent of thyroid lymphomas are diffuse, large B-cell lymphomas (DLBCL of germinal center type) [4,5,7,14,15].
 (See "Classification of the hematopoietic neoplasms".)

 - Wang SA, Rahemtullah A, Faquin WC, et al. Hodgkin's lymphoma of the thyroid: a clinicopathologic study of five cases and review of the literature.
 Mod Pathol 2005; 18:1577.